 Changing or Stopping Elections

-You are allowed to increase or decrease your contributions to your retirement account during the calendar year by completing a new Salary Deferral Agreement (DOC) and submitting it to Human Resources.
+You are allowed to increase or decrease your contributions to your retirement account during the calendar year by completing a new Salary Deferral Agreement (Dynamic Form).
 You may waive your participation in the Plan at any time.

 If you want to make a change, submit your new Salary Deferral Agreement to Human Resources before the tenth of the month for the change to take effect during that month.
 Past contributions to your retirement account will remain intact and will continue to be active.